WordsGPT/chatLab/README.md

 3. **Create a `.env` file for the LiteLLM proxy**:

 Create a `.env` file inside the `litellm` folder with the following content.
-You can use any value for the keys (for example, `sk-1234` for both); this file is only needed to access the LiteLLM UI:
+You can use any value for the keys (for example, `sk-1234` for both); these values are used both to access the LiteLLM UI and to make queries to the LLMs.

 ```env
 LITELLM_MASTER_KEY=<your_master_key>